Appearance & Reality > The Lord Jesus Christ > Strong and weak

 3 and say, ‘Mountains of Israel, listen to the word of the Lord God!
 Thus says the Lord God to the mountains, the hills, the ravines and the valleys: “Behold, I Myself am going to bring a sword on you, and I will destroy your high places.

-I will now refer to various examples where the phrase, “Thus says the Lord” occurred.
+I will now refer to various examples where the phrase, “Thus says the Lord” occurs.
 Often what follows is a lengthy prophecy.
 They are not the words of the prophet, but those of the Lord.
-The prophet was speaking exactly what God wanted him to communicate.
+In those situations, the prophet was speaking exactly what God wanted him to communicate.

 Ezekiel 13:3